-When a girl doesn’t know what to order at a bar she will generally default to a handful of drink choices, one of them being the Sex on the Beach.
-Lately I’ve been feeling the same way about writing, so I’m defaulting to a default cocktail.
-This is a simple, but effective, cocktail that seems to please the sugar junky masses.
-This drink has many variations, but for the most part the variations are related.
-When properly made, the Sex on the Beach is a descent drink (i.e. better than a Screwdriver), and few bartenders actually screw it up, so it is consistent at least.
-Also, when the stagette party walks up to the bar, whipping up a dozen Sex on the Beaches is an easy task.
+What is a simple, pleasing, fruity cocktail?
+The Sex on the Beach fits that description.
+This is a simple, but effective, cocktail that seems to please the masses.
+This drink has many variations, but for the most part, the variations are related and use similar ingredients in the recipe.
+When properly made, the Sex on the Beach is a decent drink (i.e. way better than a Screwdriver), and few bartenders actually screw it up, so it is generally consistent from bar to bar.
+Also, when the bachelorette party bus unloads in front of your bar, whipping up a dozen Sex on the Beaches is an easy task.

-The Sex on the Beach cocktail isn’t a classic drink, nor is it a particularity great drink, but it has good marketing.
+The Sex on the Beach cocktail isn’t a classic drink but it has good marketing.
 Sex sells, and even though almost every new cocktail, created by some inept bartender, is labeled with sexual innuendo, the name Sex on the Beach is subtle but obvious.
 Even church going old ladies are not offended by the name.
 It’s whimsical.